 At Essex you combine studying the history and theory of cinema with practical film production, so you don’t just critically examine cinema – you create it.
 Your production modules enable you to develop and apply your academic knowledge and understanding of film, refining and enriching your own practical work.

 We give you the opportunity to explore film across a broad range of genres, time periods, and regions, from Hollywood, world and independent cinema, to documentaries and television.
 Simultaneously, you gain hands-on experience in film production and production management, essential for careers in the film and television industry.

 We nurture the creative talent for tomorrow, developing filmmakers, scholars, and thinkers with a dynamic worldview:

 By graduation you will have built up a fully rounded portfolio of work, enabling you to showcase your experience, versatility and creative potential to future employers.

 We offer a varied, flexible and distinctive curriculum, focused on developing your abilities in film, and also enabling you to take options from the other courses within our Department of Literature, Film and Theatre Studies including literature, creative writing, journalism and drama.

-We are ranked 3rd in the UK for film studies (Dance, Drama and Cinematics, Times Good University Guide 2018)
+We are ranked Number 1 in the UK for film studies (Dance, Drama and Cinematics, Times Good University Guide 2019).